JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q150679" title="Anthony Van Dyck">
 <param ve-entity eid="Q81506" title="Charles I of England">
 By the early 1630s, when Anthony Van Dyck painted _Self-Portrait with Sunflower_, at right, there was a well-established iconography for representing the aesthetic qualities of sunflowers in Europe.
-Van Dyck, a Flemish artist working for Charles I of England, had numerous models, such as illustrations in herbals and floreligia, from which to work.[^ref14] The double-portrait, of painter and plant, manifests the artist's skill as a portraitist and his ability to address loyalty to patron and nationalism; discuss value placed on painting from nature
+Van Dyck, a Flemish artist working for Charles I of England, had numerous models, such as illustrations in herbals and floreligia, from which to work.[^ref14] The double-portrait, of painter and plant, manifests the artist's skill as a portraitist for the king and a member of his cou.
 <param ve-image fit="contain" url="https://upload.wikimedia.org/wikipedia/commons/1/13/Anthonyvandyckselfportrait.jpeg" title="Anthony van Dyck, _Self-Portrait with a Sunflower_, after 1633">

 <param ve-entity eid="Q158082" title="heliotropum">